DanielWinklehner/PyPATools/README.md

 conda env create -f env_ubuntu.yml
 ```

-The environment name can be changed in the yml file or with the _-name_ flag.
+The environment name can be changed in the yml file or with the _--name_ flag.

+_Note: There are segfaults with bempp-cl in Ubuntu at the moment.
+A note on the
+bempp webpage hints at pocl being the culprit.
+Some other issues with dependencies
+are also present on Ubuntu.
+We are looking into these._

 _Note: At the moment, this yml file installs EVERYTHING, including
 several dependencies for the other